Skip to main content

 System Manager

-1. Select Storage or Cluster (depending on your environment), select Storage VMs, and select the storage VM that contains volumes you want to protect with ARP.
+1. Select Storage or Cluster (depending on your environment), select Storage VMs, and select the storage VM that will contain volumes you want to protect with ARP.

 2. Navigate to the Settings tab.
 Under Security, locate the Anti-ransomware tile then select Edit icon.